Net5F/AmalgamEngine/README.md

 - [ ] Implement web server, account creation.
 - [ ] MVP is done.

-## Playing
+## Joining the demo world
+To join the demo world and play with other people, you can download the latest release and follow the instructions in the README.

 Currently, the client application is hardcoded to connect to a server ran by Net_.
-You can simply download the latest release and follow the instructions in the README.

 ## Building
 ### Windows